-Reviewed by A & P Committee: 2/26/2016 Approved by College Senate: 3/2006, 5/26/16
+Reviewed by A & P Committee: 2/26/2016 Approved by College Senate: 3/2006,

-Student Attendance
+Student Attendance Policy (445)

+Information specific to class attendance, make up privileges, and acceptance of late assignments are stated in the course syllabus.

 Attendance at all classes and laboratory or clinical/practicum experiences is expected.
 Students are responsible for all material presented and for the completion of course requirements and achievement of outcomes.

+Promptness and attendance are hallmarks of professionalism.
+Patterns of absenteeism and tardiness are monitored by faculty and recorded on a per class basis.
+Tardiness in graduate courses may be acceptable if there are unavoidable conflicts of professional and student class schedules.

-When illness or other special circumstances prevent attendance, the student is responsible for contacting the instructor to plan for meeting the outcomes.
+When illness or other special circumstances prevent attendance, the student is responsible for contacting the faculty member to plan for meeting the outcomes.
+Undergraduate students may be required to make up a missed clinical experience at the discretion of the faculty member.
+Graduate students are required to notify the preceptor for practicum/residency courses of an absence and to reschedule the missed practicum time.

+Extenuating circumstances associated with an absence or tardiness are reviewed on an individual basis.

+Regardless of absenteeism, the course requirements and/or clinical competencies must be met by each student.

 Excessive absences of greater than 10% of the required clinical hours for each clinical course, or course with a laboratory component, may impact the undergraduate student's overall grade or result in failure of the course.
 An exception to the policy may be made at the discretion of course faculty.
-Undergraduate students may be required to make up a missed clinical experience at the discretion of the instructor.
+Excessive absences may jeopardize the student's academic standing.

 Course faculty are to maintain attendance records in order to track attendance, meet the requirements of various financial aid programs, and provide information for employment references.

 Students in online courses are expected to support course attendance/participation policies.
-Graduate students are required to notify the preceptor of an absence and to reschedule the missed practicum time.
-Reviewed by A & P Committee: 4/29/2016 Revised approved in College Senate 3/26/2010, 5/26/2016

-Important information about the Cardiopulmonary Resuscitation (CPR) Certification Policy (306)
+Cardiopulmonary Resuscitation (CPR) Certification Policy (306)

 The College of Nursing requires CPR certification at the healthcare provider level.
+This includes:

+- adult/child/infant CPR,

-This includes adult/child/infant CPR, use of the AED, proper techniques for using a bag-valve mask (BVM), instruction on airway adjuncts, and an emphasis on high-quality CPR / team dynamics.
-Only actual American Heart Association (AHA) or American Red Cross (ARC) courses at the healthcare provider level are acceptable.
+- use of the AED.

+- proper techniques for using a bag-valve mask (BVM),

+- instruction on airway adjuncts,

+- an emphasis on high-quality CPR / team dynamics.

+Only the actual American Heart Association (AHA) course at the healthcare provider level are acceptable.
 Any other CPR courses will be rejected.
-The only two acceptable CPR courses are:
+The only acceptable CPR course is:

-- ➤ American Heart Association (AHA) BLS (Basic Life Support) Provider - ➤ American Red Cross (ARC) Basic Life Support for Healthcare Providers
+➤ American Heart Association (AHA) - BLS (Basic Life Support) for Healthcare Providers